simonemainardi/load_patstat/README.md

 This utility wants to make it easy for everyone to build a *PATSTAT MySQL* database from raw csv data.
 To achieve high-performances, database tables are compressed.

-Currently, there is full compatibility with both version Spring and Autumn 2014, also known as 2014a and 2014b.
+Currently, there is full compatibility with version Spring 2015, also known as 2015a.

 The utility is also capable of loading the standardized EEE-PPAT person table with harmonized assignee names and assignee sector allocations (https://www.ecoom.be/en/EEE-PPAT).
+This table has been officially included in version 2015a.

 Prerequisites
 -------------
-Every zipped file found in PATSTAT DVDs 1 to 3 should be copied into folder `data`.
+Every zipped table file `tlsXXX_partYY.zip` found in PATSTAT DVDs should be copied into a single folder.
 TLS221_INPADOC_PRS DVD zipped table may be copied there as well.

-#### Stantardized EEE-PPAT person table
-EEE-PPAT stantardized person table can be downloaded using the link shipped with official PATSTAT documentation.
-Typically this table is bundled in a zip file (e.g., `EEE_PPAT_2014a.zip`) together with a leaflet and release notes.
-To import the standardized table, the csv dump found in the zip package (e.g., `EEE_PPAT_April2014.csv`) should be copied into folder `data` and *renamed* to `tls909_part01.zip`.
-Imported data will be stored into `tls909_eee_ppat` database table.

 Usage
 ------